Leafy Greens Market Size and Share

 Recent Industry Developments

-- July 2024: Plenty and UAE's Mawarid formed a USD 680 million joint venture to expand vertical farming operations in the Middle East.
+- July 2024: Plenty revealed a USD 680 million joint venture with UAE's Mawarid to expand vertical farming operations internationally, reflecting the increasing interest in controlled environment agriculture within the Middle East region.

 Global Leafy Greens Market Report Scope